While a car is useful for exploring the Danish countryside, a car in one of Denmark’s larger cities can be a millstone around your neck.

 There is no legal right turn on red in Denmark, and even on green, the bicyclist has the right of way.

 Denmark is a lovely place to settle down for a while, or even permanently if you are ready to do battle with the immigration authorities.
+While I’m no expert on Danish visas or immigration law, I can offer a few practical tips for moving to Denmark.

-Make sure you bring money.
+First of all, make sure you bring money.
 Denmark is an expensive place to live where you will own less stuff, but better stuff.

 That said, there’s no need to bring much furniture, in particular if your furniture is nothing special.